 DECEPTIVE PROMOTION PROCESS

 In much the same way a rep is made to work in order to fund his owner’s escapades, Devilcorp gets owners to fund theirs.
-They convince owners that promoting their top guys will end up putting more money in their pockets but this is just Devilcorp BS designed to get others to do the work.
+They convince managers that promoting their top guys will end up putting more money in their pockets but it’s just more Devilcorp BS designed to get others to do the work.

 What they’re doing is using their managers to expand their network.
 They cannibalize owners’ offices and send reps to rural locations where the possibility of finding genuine talent is nonexistent.
 Is it any wonder why most “outside deals” fail sending many owners back on a “retrain”?
 Meanwhile, the promoting owner just lost his best guys and is stuck having to start all over again.